romain-valeo/EVSE-connections/README.md

 - the wired connection (enp0, PCI ethernet) with static address 192.168.37.10 and mask 255.255.255.0.\
 Deactivate and activate both connections.\
 \
-Then connection to the Phytec board should work : "ssh root@192.168.10.3" from the PC.\
+Then connection to the Phytec board should work : `ssh root@192.168.10.3` from the PC.\
-To open the ComboCS UI, open a brower and type "http://192.168.37.167/ui".\
+To open the ComboCS UI, open a brower and type `http://192.168.37.167/ui`.\

+# 5. Configuration for ISO15118 testing with the Trialog ComboCS (with LAN connection, and SLAC bypassed)

+# 6. Configuration for ISO15118 testing with the Trialog ComboCS (with LAN connection, and SLAC activated)

+# 7. Configuration for ISO15118 testing with the Trialog ComboCS (with LAN connection, and SLAC activated)